-1995-12-31 François Pinard starts using Automake in GNU tar.
+1995-12-31 Francois Pinard starts using Automake in GNU tar.

-Of the many change and suggestions sent by François Pinard and included in 0.26, the most important is perhaps the advise that to ease customization a user rule or variable definition should always override an Automake rule or definition.
+Of the many changes and suggestions sent by François Pinard and included in 0.26, perhaps the most important is the advice that to ease customization a user rule or variable definition should always override an Automake rule or definition.